SiaH319/king-domino/README.md

 document it in the wiki of your Github repository.

 - Generate code from the domain model and commit the code to your group’s repository in the GitHub organization of the course (https://github.com/McGill-ECSE223-Winter2020/).
-F